league-curriculum/HourofMicrobit/arcade/index.md

 looks like a portable game console.
 We use three different consoles, but the one we like best is the Meobit, so we have the most of them.

-## Elecfreeks Retro Programming Arcade
+## Elecfreaks Retro Programming Arcade

 <div class="centered-image"><img src="https://erelement.com/wp-content/uploads/2023/12/microbit-retro-arcade-3-700x669.png" style="width: 300px;"></div>

 This device is a controller and screen for a Micro:bit; you will need to have a Micro:bit to plug into it.

-## Electfreeks Retro Arcade for Education
+## Electfreaks Retro Arcade for Education

 <div class="centered-image"><img src="https://www.elecfreaks.com/learn-en/_images/retro-case-01-01.png" style="width: 200px;"></div>